ECONOMICS & RESEARCH

 93 %

-Researchers conducted thesetests in 12 countries, including Lebanon, India, and theUnited States, under the leadershipof Sherri Mason, a professorat the State University of NewYork at Fredonia.
+Researchers conducted thesetests in 12 countries, including Lebanon, India, and theUnited States, under the directionof Sherri Mason, a professorat the State University of NewYork at Fredonia

-Bottled water is "theworld's most dynamic beverage market, valued at US$147 billion per year."
+Bottled water is "theworld's fastest-growing beverage market, valued at 147 billion U.S. dollars annually"

 Orb Media

-To reveal the microplastics, Mason and hiscolleagues used a special dye that bindsto plastic, an infrared laser, and bluelight that made them fluoresce.
+To detect the microplastics, Mason and hiscolleagues used a special dye that bindsto plastic, an infrared laser, and bluelight that caused them to fluoresce.

-They are most likelyplastic, but the possibility thatother contaminants may have beenadded remains open.
+They are most likelymade of plastic, but the possibility thatother contaminants have beenadded remains

 Prof. Mason